vencax/vencax.github.io/_posts/2017-5-18-netlify-cms.md

 I just needed to let users edit the webs with knowing nothing about GIT.
 That is why I wrote [netlify-cms-github-oauth-provider](https://github.com/vencax/netlify-cms-github-oauth-provider).

-So I you want to have the same you need:
+So if you want to have the same, you need:

 - setup new OAuth application in you github account or organisation (see section [Using an Authentication Provider](https://www.netlify.com/docs/authentication-providers/)).
   With this you will get CLIENT_ID and CLIENT_SECRET.